Second judge rules against Trump administration on ending DACA

 For the second time in as many months, a federal judge has barred the Trump administration from ending the Obama-era DACA program next month.

-U.S. District Judge Nicholas Garaufis in New York ruled Tuesday that Attorney General Jeff Sessions had "erred in concluding that DACA is unconstitutional" and granted a preliminary injunction sought by state attorney generals and immigrants who had sued the administration.
+U.S. District Judge Nicholas Garaufis in New York ruled Tuesday that Attorney General Jeff Sessions had "erred in concluding that DACA is unconstitutional" and granted a preliminary injunction sought by state attorneys general and immigrants who had sued the administration.

 The Justice Department had no immediate comment on Garaufis' ruling.